 Scent Structure

 The scent you perceive immediately after applying a perfume is different from the scent you perceive after wearing a perfume, once the scent has unfolded.
 There are gradual changes in aroma as ingredients in it fade away.
-The structure of fragrance follows a basic principle, evolving through three phases – the top, middle, and bottom notes - with each botanical offering a different intensity over time.
+The structure of fragrance follows a basic principle, evolving through three phases – the top, middle, and base notes - with each botanical offering a different intensity over time.

 Top Notes